tmacpherson6/machine_learning_in_fundamental_valuations/README.md

 - Initial jupyter notebook to explore and clean data used to build the cleaning.py file.

 `Feature_Engineering_PartII.ipynb`
-- Calculating Quarter Over Quarter (QoQ) changes in the financial data to capture temporal trends.
+- Calculating Quarter Over Quarter (QoQ) changes and rate changes in the financial data to capture temporal trends.